 “The bird soars in a graceful arc, weary from its long migration from South America.
 The first spot of land it sees on its way north are the barrier islands along the coast.
 In south Louisiana, the coastal island of Grand Isle’s cheniers are the last live oak forest to support these birds.
 Racoon Point, Timbalier, Grand Terre and others along Louisiana’s coast no longer support live oak forests.”

 Each year this same story plays out for millions of birds passing through Louisiana on their way north to nest and raise their young.

 Historically in coastal Louisiana, habitat changes would occur over periods of hundreds of years.
-Habitat changes were influenced by the natural shifting of the Mississippi River as it abandoned one route for a shorter route to the Gulf of Mexico.
-Abandoned river deltas would soon deteriorate due to the changes in salinity and subsidence (sinking of the land) while a new river delta began forming.
+The natural shifting of the Mississippi River as it abandoned one route for a shorter route to the Gulf of Mexico influenced habitat changes.
+Abandoned river deltas would soon deteriorate due to the changes in salinity and subsidence (sinking of the land) while a new river delta began forming elsewhere.
 These natural processes were slow to act upon the landscape.

 Modern man has dramatically changed the face of the Barataria and Terrebonne basins.
 These drastic changes continue today.